History of Wine in the 19th Century

 Near present-day Yountville in Napa County, California, trapper Gorge Yount planted a few Mission grape vines.
 They were near his log cabin to make wine for his own use.28

-• Wine pioneer Agostin Haraszthy planted a vineyard in Wisconsin before he moved to California, He later where planted more vineyards there.30
+• Wine pioneer Agostin Haraszthy planted a vineyard in Wisconsin before he moved to California, He later planted more vineyards there.30

 • Wines were produced in New Zealand beginning in the 1840s.31